 Observations.
 Perhaps surprisingly, many students do not know much about sets and set notation when they enroll.
 They don't know the difference between [, (, and {.
+They don't know whether ∞ is a number.
 Students often don't know how to pronounce what they read, which makes reading harder.
-Experience shows that many students cannot read aloud " $\{x \mid x > 7\}$ " and when they learn how, their comfort level increases.
+Experience shows that many students cannot read aloud " $\{x | x > 7\}$ " and when they learn how, their comfort level increases.
 Interval notation is hard to read out loud.
 You might as well admit it.
 How do you pronounce "(a, b]"?
 After discussing pronunciation you may ask them exercises A9ff.